-Soil samples will be screened in the field for VOCs using an organic vapor monitor equipped with a photo-ionization detector (PID).
-Approximately 20 grams of saturated or unsaturated soil from every 5-foot interval will be placed in a self-sealing plastic bag to allow the pore space to volatilize.
+Soil samples will be screened in the field for VOCs using an organic vapor monitor equipped with a photoionization detector (PID).
+Approximately 20 grams of saturated or unsaturated soil from every 5-foot interval will be placed in a self-sealing plastic bag to allow VOCs in the pore space to volatilize.
 The headspace in the plastic bag will then be monitored for VOCs with the PID.

-At a minimum of three soil samples will be submitted for laboratory analysis from each boring: one sample with the highest PID reading in the vadose zone, one sample from the capillary fringe, and the bottom sample from the boring will be analyzed.
+A minimum of three soil samples will be submitted for laboratory analysis from each boring: one sample with the highest PID reading in the vadose zone, one sample from the capillary fringe, and the bottom sample from the boring will be analyzed.
 The upper two samples will be used to further characterize the vadose zone and the soil/groundwater interface; the deepest soil boring will be used to evaluate the vertical extent of chemicals of concern at the Site.
-Each soil sample selected for laboratory analysis will be sealed, labeled, and placed on ice pending transport to the analytical laboratory.
-Soil samples will be analyzed for TPH in accordance with Environmental Protection Agency (EPA) Method 8015M and for VOCs (including GRO, oxygenates, and BTEX compounds) using EPA Method 8260B.
+Each soil sample selected for laboratory analysis will be sealed, labeled, and placed on ice in a thermally insulated cooler pending transport to the analytical laboratory.
+Soil samples will be analyzed for TPH in accordance with Environmental Protection Agency (EPA) Method 8015M and for VOCs (including gasoline-range organics [GRO], oxygenates, and BTEX compounds) using EPA Method 8260B.

 The wells will be constructed following the July 1995 CalEPA guidance manual "Monitoring Well Design and Construction for Hydrogeologic Characterization."
-The general construction of the wells will entail the use of four-inch diameter Schedule 40 polyvinyl chloride (PVC) wells with total depth of 45 feet.
-The wells will be constructed with machine-slotted screen interval between 20 to 45 feet bgs.
-The annulus of the borehole will be filled using sand pack to approximately 2 feet above the top of the screen interval (5 feet bgs), hydrated bentonite chips to approximately 2 feet bgs, and cement to ground surface.
+The general construction of the wells will entail the use of four-inch diameter Schedule 40 polyvinyl chloride (PVC) wells with total depth of 45 feet bgs.
+The wells will be constructed with machine-milled slotted screen intervals between 15 to 45 feet bgs.
+The annulus of the borehole will be filled using sand pack from total depth to approximately 2 feet above the top of the screen interval (to approximately 13 feet bgs), a three-foot-thick hydrated bentonite chip seal to approximately 10 feet bgs, and bentonite/cement grout to approximately 1.5 feet bgs.
+A flush-mounted wellbox will be set in concrete at each wellhead.
 Both the slot thickness and the sand pack will be sized in accordance with formation material.
-However, it is expected that the sand pack and well screen selected will be finer than #2/12 and 0.010-inch, respectively.

 Prior to placing the bentonite chips and cement grout, the well will be surged to settle the sand pack.
-The well will be completed at the surface with a 12-inch-diameter Emcon-Wheaton, or equivalent, traffic-rated well box.
-Inside of the well box, the PVC casings will be cut to within four inches of the top of the well box.
+Additional sand will be added as necessary.
+The well will be completed at the surface with a 12-inch-diameter Emco-Wheaton, or equivalent, traffic-rated wellbox.
+Inside of the well box, the PVC casings will be cut to within four inches of the top of the wellbox.

-All sampling equipment will be cleaned in an aqueous solution of a non-phosphate cleanser, rinsed with tap water, and rinsed a second time with de-ionized water to prevent cross contamination between sample intervals.
-Investigation-derived waste (soil cuttings and decontamination water) will be placed in lined soil bins and/or Department of Transportation (DOT)-approved 55-gallon steel drums that will be sealed, labeled, and stored at the Site pending characterization and disposal.
+All sampling equipment will be cleaned in an aqueous solution of a non-phosphate cleanser, rinsed with tap water, and rinsed a second time with distilled water to prevent cross-contamination between sample intervals.
+Investigation-derived waste (soil cuttings, development water, and decontamination rinseate) will be placed in lined soil bins and/or United Nations- (UN-approved 55-gallon steel drums that will be sealed, labeled, and stored at the Site pending characterization and disposal.
 Waste will be handled, transported, and disposed of according to applicable State and Federal regulations.